alamkaton/luwak-runner/README.md

 # luwak-runner
-Educated Game about Fuzzy Logic with Coffee Case
+Educated Game about Fuzzy Logic with Cyanide Coffee Case